Coder4916/Match-Maker/README.md

 ### **Research**

 A lot of research was carried out online, where I played different games in order to identify something which could be educational and entertaining and understand the capability of a javascript platform.
 Also being actively aware of my daughter's reaction to these games, for example she became particulary interested in the Math game built during the CI module phase.
-I also considered offline research through general play with my daughter; she enjoys games that a easy to understand and quick to win, such as Snap and Memory.
+I also considered offline research through general play with my daughter; she enjoys games that are easy to understand and quick to win, such as Snap and Memory.

 - Sector Research